wardle/hermes/README.md

 | uk.nhs/sct-drug-ext     | UK SNOMED CT drug extension - incl dm+d            |
 | uk.nhs/sct-monolith     | UK SNOMED CT monolith edition: includes everything |

+At the time of writing, the UK monolith edition is labelled as `Draft for Trial Use`.

 Each distribution might require custom configuration options.

 For example, the UK releases use the NHS Digital TRUD API, and so you need to